 To understand why the lack of an accurate retirement age can be costly, you need to consider another default – the ‘default investment fund’.
 These are the funds into which savings from a workplace pension are invested - unless you state a different investment option to your pension scheme.

-Many workplace pension savers sit in their default investment fund, often for very valid reasons.
+Many workplace pension savers have their savings invested in their default investment fund, often for very valid reasons.
 It could be perfect if you don’t feel confident making your own investment choices, or if you simply don’t have the time to do so.

-As you approach the final five-or-ten years before the retirement age noted on pension records, your default investment fund will usually move your pension money from higher risk investments to lower risk investments.
+Before the retirement age noted on pension records, your default investment fund will automatically move your pension money from higher risk investments to lower risk investments.
+This can be as early as 15 years before you retire, 10, or sometimes eight – it all depends what type of pension scheme you’re in.
 This process is designed to reduce the impact on your pension money from the effects of any sudden shifts in the value of your underlying investment.
-For example, you wouldn’t want all your pension savings to be in high risk investments the day before you retire, only to see them drop in value by 10% in the wake of some unexpected economic shock.
+For example, you wouldn’t want all your pension savings to be in higher risk investments the day before you retire, only to see them drop in value by 10% in the wake of some unexpected economic shock.
+As we saw in March 2020, when stock markets fell heavily as investors reacted to the outbreak of Coronavirus.
+It’s important to have a good think about how you want to take your pension savings too – it could be as a cash lump sum from age 55; taking an income and leaving the rest invested; or even preparing to buy an annuity.
+It’s your money and your plans.

-If your pension’s assumed retirement age matches your actual age of retirement, then you don’t need to worry about this.
+If the assumed retirement age of your pension is the same as the age at which you want to retire, then you don't have to worry about this.

 But, if your pension has an assumed retirement age that’s too young, your default investments will be moved to less risky investments too early - missing out on possible investment growth.
 Similarly, if the assumed retirement age is too old, the investments will be moved too late - exposing your money to heightened risk.
 Neither would be a good outcome.